Use Cases

 Scenario

 You are acting for the claimant in the High Court of England & Wales.
 The court has listed an interim application hearing for Tuesday, 14 January 2025.
 CPR Part 23.7(1)(b) requires at least three clear days’ notice.
-Court Rules Mode locks the workflow to the CPR definition of clear days so you can identify the latest compliant service date without manual adjustments.
+Court Rules Mode applies the CPR clear-days rule so you can identify the latest compliant service date without manual adjustments.

 Example Workflow